dbrady/refdox/when-ctrl-p-or-c-p-doesnt-work.md

 ## Explanation

 It's not you, it's Docker.
-It captures C-p C-q to allow detaching, which could be SUPER useful if you weren't already running it from inside tmux.
+It captures C-p q to allow detaching, which could be SUPER useful if you weren't already running it from inside tmux.
 You may use that C-p C-e works

 ## Solution

-tl;dr Add "detachKeys" : "C-\\,C-q" to ~/.docker/config.json.
+tl;dr Add "detachKeys" : "ctrl-\\,q" to ~/.docker/config.json.
 If the file doesn't already exist, make it a root-level key in a simple hash, like:

 ```
 {
-  "detachKeys" : "C-\\,C-q"
+  "detachKeys" : "ctrl-\\,q"
 }
 ```

-This will change the detach hotkey sequence to C-\ C-q.
+This will change the detach hotkey sequence to C-\ q.

 ## Workarounds

 Guest on another machine?
-Try starting/running the container docker with `--detachKeys="C-\\,C-p"`.
+Try starting/running the container docker with `--detachKeys="ctrl-\\,C-p"`.

 ## Coping